hainayanda/Impose/README.md

 Imposer.impose(for: Dependency.self, option: .closureBased, SomeDependency())
 ```

-or if you want to set it to singleton explicitly:
+or if you want to set it to single instance explicitly:

 ```swift
 Imposer.impose(for: Dependency.self, option: .singleInstance, SomeDependency())